jaredhendrickson13/pfsense-api/docs/index.md

     site is available on your pfSense instance after [installing the package](./INSTALL_AND_CONFIG.md) under 'System' -> 'REST API' -> 'Documentation'.
 Alternatively, a simplified version of the Swagger documentation is available [here](https://pfrest.org/api-docs/).

+!!!
+Note
+    These docs are only applicable to the REST API v2 package and later.
+If you are using the legacy v1 package, please refer to the docs on the [legacy branch](https://github.com/jaredhendrickson13/pfsense-api/tree/legacy).

 ## Key Features